Vitamin D Supplementation During Pregnancy Improves Children’s Bone Density for Years

 “It is unlikely your prenatal vitamin provides enough vitamin D,” according to the American Pregnancy Association.
 The average prenatal vitamin contains only 400 IU of vitamin D, which is insufficient for many women, making additional supplementation necessary.

-While vitamin D can also be obtained through sun exposure, fatty fish, mushrooms, and certain fortified foods like milk and eggs, many pregnant women find it difficult to get enough vitamin D from diet and sunlight alone.
+While vitamin D can also be obtained through sun exposure, fatty fish, mushrooms, and certain fortified foods such as milk and eggs, many pregnant women find it difficult to get enough vitamin D from diet and sunlight alone.

 Grant’s research suggests that most pregnant women should aim for 2,000 IU of vitamin D per day.
 A recent review he co-authored recommends this dose for the general population, but some groups may need more.
 African American and Hispanic women, as well as those who are very overweight or obese, may need 4,000 IU per day to achieve optimal levels.